 For those looking for a better return than online savings accounts and money market funds, I-Bonds appear to be a viable option.
 They are savings bonds issued by the U.S. Treasury.
 You don’t pay state or local income tax on the interest, and you can defer federal income tax until you redeem the bond.

 There are several reasons you might consider them.
-For one, the return is currently 7.12 percent for six (6) months.
+For one, the return is 7.12 percent for six (6) months as of November 2022 [Increased to 9.6 percent in May 2022].
 And, likely to remain relatively high (compared to online savings accounts) given 2022 inflation projections.
 After reading an article on I-Bonds published by AARP, written by financial planner Allan Roth, I researched them in more depth.

 My goal is to determine if they are appropriate for us.
 They are and we purchased the maximum amount for a married couple; $20,000 in December 2021 and $20,000 this month (January 2022).